gcallah/SoftwareEngineering/md/chap4.md

 Below are four considerations are taken in when management requirements:
 * **Requirements identification**
-  * requirements must be able to be uniquely identified
+  * Requirements must be able to be uniquely identified
 * **Change Management Process**
   * These activities will check how much impact and how costly a change will be if it is implemented
 * **Traceability Policies**
   * These policies define relationships between each requirement as well as the system design
 * **Tool support**
-  * these are tools that can help record all the above data and aid in management.
+  * These are tools that can help record all the above data and aid in management.

 You will need tool support for the following:
-* **requirements storage**
+* **Requirements storage**
   * Requirement documentation will have to be accessible to everyone.
-* **change management**
+* **Change management**
-  * tools can help track changes and how developers should respond to those changes
+  * Tools can help track changes and how developers should respond to those changes
-* **traceability management**
+* **Traceability management**
-  * tools can help discovered relationships between requirements.
+  * Tools can help discovered relationships between requirements.

 ### Requirements change management